urbanairship/airship-expo-plugin/README.md

 - notificationServiceInfo: Optional.
 Airship will use a default one if not provided.
 The local path to a Notification Service Extension Info.plist.
 - notificationServiceTargetName: Optional.
 Defaults to NotificationServiceExtension if not provided.
 - developmentTeamID: Optional.
 The Apple Development Team ID used to configure the Notification Service Extension target.
 - deploymentTarget: Optional.
 The minimum Deployment Target version used to configure the Notification Service Extension target.
+Defaults to iOS 15.
 - airshipExtender: Optional.
 The local path to a AirshipPluginExtender.swift file.

 ## Calling takeOff